 No, your contribution is tax deductible under the Friends of Peninsula State Park's 501c3.
 All contributions are managed by the Friends and gifted to the DNR for the purpose of rebuilding Eagle Tower.
 Any monies above and beyond the cost for reconstruction will continue to be managed by the Friends and used for future maintenance and monitoring of Eagle Tower or additional initiatives within the park.

 What will happen to the wood from the Tower?

 The wood was sold on September 30th at a live auction in Fish Creek.
 Remaining pieces will be further organized and made available for sale.
 If you are interested in being notified of opportunities to buy a piece of Eagle Tower please provide an email address in the Contact Form.

 How do I make a donation?

-You can make a donation online by visiting the Eagle Tower website at www.eagletowerfund.com or, if you would like to send a donation in you can make a check payable to Eagle Tower Fund and send it to the Eagle Tower Fund Committee at PO Box 353 Egg Harbor, WI 53029.
+You can make a donation online by visiting the Eagle Tower website at www.eagletowerfund.com.
+If you prefer to mail your gift, please make your check payable to Eagle Tower Fund and send it to: Friends of Peninsula State Park, PO Box 502, Fish Creek, WI 54212.
 If you would like to discuss your donation or recognition opportunities or have any questions or comments please use the Contact Form.